A volume correspondence between anti-de Sitter space and its boundary: A new model for

-\begin{remark} For any $x$ in a Minkowski space with $x^2\ne 0$, traditionally the inversion is understood as always mapping $x$ to the \emph{same} Minkowski space, no matter $x^2$ is positive or negative.
-Under this traditional understanding, the inversion of the light cone (including the origin and the ends of the light cone, but with the two ends of any null line treated as the \emph{same} point) can be treated as a ``conformal infinity'' of the Minkowski space, forming a \emph{conformal compactification} of the Minkowski space with topology $(\mathbb{S}^n\times\mathbb{S}^1)/\{\pm 1\}$ (e.g., see Jadczyk~\cite{Jadczyk:myths}).
+\begin{remark} For any $x$ in a Minkowski space $\mathbb{R}^{n,1}$ with $x^2\ne 0$, traditionally the inversion is understood as always mapping $x$ to $x/x^2$ in the \emph{same} $\mathbb{R}^{n,1}$, no matter $x^2$ is positive or negative.
+Under this traditional understanding, the light cone centered at the origin (including the origin and the ends of the light cone, but with the two ends of any null line treated as the \emph{same} point) is mapped by the inversion to a ``conformal infinity'' of $\mathbb{R}^{n,1}$, forming a \emph{conformal compactification} of $\mathbb{R}^{n,1}$ with topology $(\mathbb{S}^n\times\mathbb{S}^1)/\{\pm 1\}$ (e.g., see Jadczyk~\cite{Jadczyk:myths}).
 Our construction of $\mathcal{R}_D$ is a (conformal) double cover of this conformal compactification and has topology $\mathbb{S}^n\times\mathbb{S}^1$, and in $\mathcal{R}$ the two ends of any null line are treated as two different points.
-To our knowledge, in Definition~\ref{definition_Minkowski_inversion} we provide a new interpretation (as well as a new \emph{definition}) of the inversion in Minkowski space, different from the traditional understanding. \end{remark}
+To our knowledge, Definition~\ref{definition_Minkowski_inversion} provides a \emph{new definition} of the inversion in Minkowski space, different from the traditional definition. \end{remark}